MHasannejadi/Cloud-Project/README.md

         `email=[string]`

 ### 2. Queue(Manager) Service:
-> Listening for every id come from amqp service and store file details and content in jobs table.
+> Listens for every id that come from amqp service and stores file details and content in jobs table.

 ### 3. Executer Service:
-> Every few seconds check the job table and send non executed jobs to CodeX API.
+> Every few seconds check the job table and send non-executed jobs to CodeX API.